cmitsakis/workerpool-go/README.md

 ## Contributing

+### non-code contributions

-Bug reports, bug fixes, and ideas to improve the API or the auto-scaling behavior, are welcome.
+Bug reports, and ideas to improve the API or the auto-scaling behavior, are welcome.

+### code contributions

+Bug fixes, and improvements to auto-scaling (implementation or tests), are welcome.

+Correctness tests (`go test -run Correctness`) must pass, and auto-scaling behavior tests (`go test -run Autoscaling -v -timeout 30m`) should not become worse.

 ## License